NusaSpot/.github/profile/README.md

 #### Model Accuracy

 **Obesity Detection Model**
 The obesity detection model demonstrates high accuracy, achieving an impressive 97.62% accuracy on the training dataset.
-During testing, it maintains a commendable accuracy of 93.94%, showcasing its effectiveness in identifying instances of obesity.
+During testing, it maintains a commendable accuracy of 93.94%, showcasing its effectiveness in identifying obesity.

 **Image Detection Model**
 For image detection, the model shows strong performance with 90% accuracy during training.
 During validation, it achieved 96.58% accuracy, emphasizing its ability to generalize well to new data.
 The robustness of this model was further validated with a test accuracy of 96.32%, which shows its reliability in accurately detecting objects in images.